BenCookie95/suite-users/tech-specs/activity-and-insights-widgets/top-reactions.md

 ## Temporal
 - Last 24 hours
 - Last 7 days
-- Last 28 days
+- Last 30 days

 ## Scope
-- Top reactions across the team (including public/private channels)
+- **Team**
+	- All public channels and private channels that the user is a member of
+- **User**
+	- All posts that the user has reacted to within the team and DMs/GMs *or*
-- Top reactions for the current user (within the team)
+	- All posts that the user has reacted to across the workspace (incl.
+DMs/GMs)

 ## Authorization
 - Does each individual widget require a permission?